 Radiation therapy is also useful for controlling the complications of lung cancer, such as coughing up of blood, bone pain, superior vena cava syndrome, and spinal cord compression.

 Chemotherapy is used in both non–small cell and small cell lung cancers.
 In small cell lung cancer, chemotherapy, sometimes coupled with radiation therapy, is the main treatment.
 This approach is preferred because small cell lung cancer is aggressive and has often spread to distant parts of the body by the time of diagnosis.
 Chemotherapy can prolong survival in people who have advanced disease.
 Without treatment, the median survival is only 6 to 12 weeks.

 In non–small cell lung cancer, chemotherapy usually also prolongs survival and treats symptoms.
 In people with non–small cell lung cancer that has spread to other parts of the body, the median survival increases to 9 months with treatment.
 Targeted therapies may also improve cancer patient survival.

 Other treatments are often needed for people who have lung cancer.
-Many such treatments, called palliative treatments, aim to relieve symptoms rather than cure cancer.
+Many such treatments, called palliative treatments, aim to relieve symptoms and improve quality of life rather than cure cancer.